 Slingback heels don’t have a closed back.
-Instead, there is some type of open strap at the back known as a slingback.
-If you get tired of struggling with blisters on the back of your feet every time you wear heels, you might want to try slingbacks.
+Instead, there's some type of open strap at the back known as a slingback.
+If you get tired of struggling with blisters on the back of your feet every time you wear heels, you might want to try ladies slingback pumps.

 Wedges are another popular type of heel.
 While most basic heels have a gap between the sole and heel sections, wedges have a solid base that touches the ground the entire way around the shoe.
 This makes wedges sturdier and easier to walk in.

-Booties are a type of heel that look like a boot, but they have a heel on them.
-These usually lace or zip up, and they are especially popular to wear in the fall and winter due to their design similarity to boots.
+Booties are a type of high heeled footwear that looks like a boot, but they have a heel on them.
+These usually lace or zip up, and they're especially popular to wear in the fall and winter due to their design similarity to boots.